shobhit-05/cse493s-spring26-hw1/README.md

 # Advanced ML HW 1

 This is the starter code for CSE493S HW 1 for Spring 2026.
+For a complete description of the homework please see `ps.md` or `ps.pdf`.
 Please contact the TAs if you find any bugs in this repo.

 ## Part 0 and 1